Daily planning methods that actually fit your real life

 Which daily planning method requires the least setup time?

 The Ivy Lee method and 1-3-5 rule both take under 5 minutes because they skip time estimation and calendar integration.
-Time blocking and bullet journaling take 15-20 minutes because they require those extra steps.
-If you have less than 5 minutes for planning, choose Ivy Lee or 1-3-5 – anything more complex will feel like work rather than helpful.
+Time blocking and bullet journaling take 15 to 20 minutes because they require those extra steps.
+If you have less than 5 minutes for planning, choose Ivy Lee or 1-3-5.
+Anything more complex will feel like work rather than help.

 What is the best time to plan your day?